About Liposuction/Ultrasonic Assisted Lipoplasty

 When are the sutures removed?

-Sutures are dissolvable and do not need to be removed.
+Sutures are dissolvable and do not require removal.

 Am I a good candidate for this type of liposuction?

 This will be determined at your first visit with Dr. Adams.
-If you are within 15-20 pounds of your optimal body weight and in good health you could be considered a good candidate for this procedure.
+If you are within 15-20 pounds of your optimal body weight and in good health, you may be a good candidate for this procedure.

 What does the surgery cost?